1900 Farmhouse Remodel Year 2 Review & Video

 In other words, nothing really fun to take pictures of!

-But we’re confident that year three is the year of the pretty – wood covered walls to mimic the original shiplap in places we weren’t able to salvage, wood floor, salvaged doors (now that we made the doors big enough like we talked about!), trim and hopefully usable bathrooms and kitchen.
+But we’re confident that year three will be the year of the pretty – wood covered walls to mimic the original shiplap in places we weren’t able to salvage them, wood floors, salvaged doors (now that we made the doors big enough!), trim and hopefully usable bathrooms and kitchen.

 I love the dresser you chose for the bathroom vanity.
 Eagerly awaiting future updates on the house.
 Happy New Year!!

-Thank you, Kris – so am I! 😉
+Thank you, Kris – so am I! š

 Hi!
 Just watched the video podcast of 2 year progress and was shocked to hear you say the farmhouse was not built well.
 I assumed since it was old everything would have quality.
 My friend purchased a 100 year old bungalow about two years ago and everything is solid and made with such craftsmanship.
 They are only the third family to own it.
 I hope you get everything ironed out with your permits and you can happily progress!